justinblaber/fiducial_detect/README.md

 All training data was synthetic and generated.
 The calibration board was modeled using the `Shapley` library in `gen_cb.ipynb`.
 Random homographies (which were constrained to be mostly in the FOV) were applied and the calibration board was painted on random images scraped from the Bing search engine as shown in `data.ipynb`.

 The validation data consisted of real images of the calibration board.
 Detection of the fiducial markers were done automatically via some old automated algorithms I wrote in my [camera_calib](https://github.com/justinblaber/camera_calib) library.
-I do conceed that if these didn't exist, manual annotation would have been required.
+I do conceed that if these didn't exist, manual annotation would have been required for the validation set.

 ![](val_vs_trn.png)